elgalu/docker-selenium/README.md

     docker run ... -v /dev/shm:/dev/shm --privileged ...

-We also found recently that when missing `--privileged` haveged will break: `haveged: RNDADDENTROPY failed!`

 ### Firefox crashed

 Same as Chrome, people have [reported](https://goo.gl/5UzpDq) the shm fix might also be necessary for Firefox.